jason-c-dev/claude-cli-rpi5-with-speech/README.md

 - The conversation history is stored in `logs/history.json`.
 - Each time the history is cleared, a backup is created in the `logs` directory with a timestamp.
 - The history can be viewed using the `history` command in the CLI.

+## Customizing the System Prompt

+To customize the system prompt:

+1. Open the `system_prompt.txt` file in a text editor.
+2. Modify the content to suit your needs.
+This prompt sets the behavior and context for Claude AI.
+3. Save the file.

+The application will automatically load the new system prompt on the next run.

 ## Technical Details